ufal/npfl129/exam/questions.md

   a $K$-class logistic regression model, including the explicit formulas of the loss function and its gradient.
 [10]

+- Prove why are decision regions of a multiclass logistic regression convex.
+[5]

 - Considering a single-layer MLP with $D$ input neurons, $H$ hidden neurons, $K$ output neurons, hidden activation $f$ and output activation $a$, list its parameters (including their size) and write down how is the output